 An Improved Question

-Let look at how we can improve the original question, “Can anyone recommend an inexpensive photographer to shoot my headshot?”
+Let us see how we can improve the original question, “Can anyone recommend an inexpensive photographer to shoot my headshot?”
 Let’s rewrite the question so it is more targeted like this: “I have a team of 20 lawyers that need business-style headshots for our website.
 I need a photographer that will shoot all 20 lawyers in one day at my offices.
 Our offices include a conference room with two walls of windows allowing for natural light, or if you choose, close the blinds.
 I will schedule the lawyer’s time slots and provide the schedule in advance with all the lawyers’ names.
 Do you have a recommendation for a photographer that can meet my specifications?”
 Being that specific with your needs can provide a more targeted option, saving you time trying to figure out who is the best candidate to do the job.

 Be Specific for Best Results